bytecodealliance/SIG-Registries/glossary.md

 ### Provenance

 Provenance is a record of ownership of a package.
 The state of a registry is provenantial when it is *internally consistent* and every package release has provenance.

+### Publisher

+A publisher is a role that interacts with the publisher API, and has the ability to create a new package releases signed by a current maintainer.

 ### Registry